This post was sponsored by Barry King

 Germany is a country that loves insurance.
 If you haven’t figured that out already, then you are about to find out very soon.
 And combined with the German love of long words and bureaucracy makes for a very confusing insurance system.
-I had to navigate the hard way by doing it all alone but I highly recommend using an insurance advisor.
+I had to navigate the hard way by doing it all alone but I highly recommend using an insurance advisor (you can find a recommendation below).
 It will save you many hours and much stress.

 Here is a short introduction to some of the different insurances you will need to consider: